samueltauil/openshift-cd-demo/README.md

-*For other versions of OpenShift, follow the instructions in the corresponding branch e.g. ocp-4.1, ocp-3.11, , etc
+> **_NOTE:_** For other versions of OpenShift, follow the instructions in the corresponding branch e.g. ocp-4.1, ocp-3.11, etc.

-# CI/CD Demo - OpenShift Container Platform 4.1
+# CI/CD Demo - OpenShift Container Platform 4.1 with Tekton

-This repository includes the infrastructure and pipeline definition for continuous delivery using Jenkins, Nexus, SonarQube and Eclipse Che on OpenShift.
+This repository includes the infrastructure and pipeline definition for continuous delivery using Tekton, Nexus, SonarQube and Eclipse Che on OpenShift.

 * [Introduction](#introduction)
 * [Prerequisites](#prerequisites)